hardsoft321/spm/src/Spm/Cmd/README.txt

         --spm-path=<path> - search package sources on <path> in sync command

 spm pack-create
-    Run interactive dialogue and then create folder with simple package structure.
+    Run interactive dialogue and then create simple package structure.
     Can be executed outside of the SugarCRM.

 spm zip <id_name>[-<version>]